The Future of Skills-Based Hiring: How AI is Transforming Talent Assessment and Ending the Degree Requirement Era

 Stories like this should make me optimistic.
 Sometimes they do.

-"Think about who applies," she continued.
-"By the time candidates from underrepresented backgrounds reach our system, they've already been filtered by years of bias.
-The ones who make it through are, on average, stronger than candidates who never faced those barriers."
-She let that land. "'Equal advancement rates' might mean we're holding them to a higher bar."
+Think about who applies.
+By the time candidates from underrepresented backgrounds reach an AI screening system, they've already been filtered by years of structural bias.
+The ones who make it through are, on average, stronger than candidates who never faced those barriers.
+"Equal advancement rates" might actually mean holding them to a higher bar.

 The University of Washington published research last year: leading AI models preferred white-associated names 85% of the time when evaluating identical resumes.
 Black male names?
 Zero percent.